HAUTE MAURIENNE SKI TOUR

 We either spend the night in Modane or we organise a taxi or bus to Bonneval sur Arc.
 Meet with your guide for a briefing on the week ahead.

-The itinerary below has been altered for the departure from Bonneval sur Arc…
+Note: The itinerary below has been altered for the departure from Bonneval sur Arc!

 We leave from Bonneval and make our way up to the Refuge Carro (2759m).
 We will use the early arrival time to practice with the avalanche transceivers.

 From the refuge we set out for a day tour to the L’Uja summit (3379m).
 This is a great day without packs.
 Return to Refuge Carro.

 From the refuge this morning we ski over a moraine.
-This is basically a long traverse during which we seek to maintain altitude while continuing in a straight line about 500 metres below the Col de Trieve.
+This is basically a long traverse just below the Col de Trieve.
 It’s a place where you need to be careful and follow the guide’s advice as there are potential avalanches from above from high plaques of wind blown snow.
 Next we climb to the pass up a 40 degree slope before continuing on a widely crevassed slope and skiing down the Col de Disgrace.
 From there we descend further to the Refuge des Evettes.

 On this day we again start on glacier but heading now to Italy.
-From the hut we climb to the Sella Albaro (3474) and then head on down to the petites murailles d’Italie (the little walls of Italy!), and from there on down towards our final hut – a descent of about 800 metres .
+From the hut we climb to the Sella Albaro (3474m) and then head on down to the petites murailles d’Italie (the little walls of Italy!), and from there on down towards our final hut.
 This part of the route can feel exposed in places.
 Our way comes out below the hut and we then have a steep climb on crampons to arrive for dinner and bunks in Refuge Gastaldi for the night.